Detached Toronto homes crack $1.5-million, with suburbs hopping

 The average price across all of Toronto rose 27.7 per cent, while the MLS home price index, deemed a better measure, climbed 23.8 per cent.

+“We continue to see price growth accelerate (23.8 per cent year over year), with both condos and detached homes running at the fastest pace since the late 1980s,” said BMO’s Mr. Kavcic.

+“Supply-demand fundamentals in the GTA are indeed terrific (and have been for a long while), and highly supportive of home price growth, but they certainly don’t justify what has now become a runaway price train.
+Policy response?
+See Vancouver.”

-Here’s an interesting finding from BMO senior economist Sal Guatieri, based on January’s numbers: Prices for detached homes are now more than double those of condos.
+And here’s an interesting finding from Mr. Kavcic's colleague, BMO senior economist Sal Guatieri, based on January’s numbers: Prices for detached homes are now more than double those of condos.

 “That’s a big issue for young families looking to move up to a detached house and who don’t want to take on a pile of debt, as the only other option is to move out (of the GTA) and face a grueling commute.”